 The FIBO ontologies are delivered as (1) RDF/XML serialized OWL (normative and definitive), (2) UML XMI, serialized from UML with the ODM profiles for RDF and OWL applied (normative), (3) ODM XMI, serialized based on the ODM MOF metamodels for RDF and OWL (normative), and (4) Visual Ontology Modeler (VOM) model files, based on the VOM plug-in to MagicDraw (informative).
 If there are differences between the OWL files, ODM XMI, and UML XMI, the OWL files take precedence, followed by the UML XMI, and finally the ODM XMI.

-Regardless of their form, each of the ontologies included in Foundations depends on the DCMI Dublin Core Metadata Terms, W3C Simple Knowledge Organization System (SKOS) Recommendation, and the OMG Architecture Board’s Specification Metadata Recommendation, which are not part of this specification.
+Regardless of their form, each of the ontologies included in Foundations makes normative reference to the DCMI Dublin Core Metadata Terms, W3C Simple Knowledge Organization System (SKOS) Recommendation, and the OMG Architecture Board’s Specification Metadata Recommendation, which are not part of this specification.

 The individual RDF/XML files are organized by module (directory), and within a given module, alphabetically by name, as shown in the URI structure for each individual OWL file.
 These files are UTF-8 conformant XML Schema files that are also OWL 2 compliant, and may be examined using any text editor, XML editor, or RDF or OWL editor.
 They have been verified for syntactic correctness via the W3C RDF Validator and University of Manchester OWL 2 Validator.
 They have also been checked for logical consistency using the Pellet OWL 2 reasoner from Clark & Parsia as well as the HermiT OWL 2 reasoner from Oxford University.
 It is anticipated that the OWL ontologies will be dereference-able, together with technical documentation (HTML) from the OMG site once the specification is adopted.